-Here’s a look at some of our therapists.
+Here’s a look at some of our therapists on our vocational team.

 Emily Harstad, occupational therapist, Independent Living Skills team

 Emily received a Bachelor’s degree in both health science and Spanish, and a Master’s degree in occupational therapy from the University of Florida.
 She is a member of the American Occupational Therapy Association and has been at Pate since 2008.

 “I will never forget the feeling the first time someone is able to put on their shirt or squeeze my hand.
 All of their hard work finally pays off, and it is incredible to share that with them.”

 Dr. Featherston received her Bachelor’s degree in psychology from the University of Texas at Dallas, her Master’s degree in rehabilitation counseling psychology from University of Texas Southwestern Medical Center and her Ph.D. in rehabilitation from the University of Arkansas.
 She is a certified rehabilitation counselor (CRC), certified vocational evaluation specialist (CVE) and a licensed professional counselor-intern.
 Dr. Featherston joined Pate in 2009, bringing with her more than 10 years of experience in rehabilitation psychology and research.

 “The most rewarding aspect of the vocational rehabilitation process is getting to work closely with patients and their employers to develop the return-to-work plan.
 For many patients, this point in the process represents the culmination of all of their hard work in the various therapies.
 It takes the work of the entire treatment team—the patient, occupational therapists, physical therapists, speech therapists, and psychotherapists—to get them to this point, so everyone is invested in the process.
 I feel very fortunate to be included as part of the team.”